smoke-you/pyLiveKML/docs/how-it-works.md

 * `build_kml(self, root: etree.Element, with_children: bool = True, with_dependents: bool = True,) -> None`

-  Publishes a KML object into an existing tag, optionally with children and/or dependents.
-When publishing child or dependent objects, `construct_kml` calls their `build_kml` method/s.
+  Publishes a KML object into an existing tag, optionally with children and/or dependents. `construct_kml` calls `build_kml` after constructing the object's root tag.

 ### Dynamic only